How To Clean, Seal and Polish Granite Countertops

 Oils

-Oils can discolor granite surfaces, and the stains they leave behind can be harder to remove than water marks.
-The best way to avoid oily stains is to be vigilant about wiping down your granite counter, especially around cooktops.
-Some foods also contain oils that can soak into your granite, so try to avoid putting anything organic directly on top of your countertop.
-Use cutting boards and silicone mats to protect your granite from accidental damage.
+Oils can discolor granite, and their stains are harder to remove than water marks.
+Be vigilant wiping down the counter, especially around cooktops.
+Some foods contain oils that soak in, so avoid putting anything organic directly on the surface — use cutting boards and silicone mats.

 Fruit juice, red wine, and soda

-These drinks are all acidic, and have strong colors.
-For granite counters, that’s a bad combination.
-The acid eats into the surface of granite, and the color permeates the stone, leaving etching and stains behind.
-Always wipe up these types of spills immediately, and use coasters to protect your countertop from drink rings.
+These are acidic and strongly colored — a bad combination for granite.
+The acid eats into the surface and the color permeates the stone, leaving etching and stains.
+Wipe these spills immediately, and use coasters against drink rings.

-Any substance that isn’t pH neutral can damage granite, and that includes the most common household cleaners.
-Unless you’ve tested a sample piece of your granite worktop, avoid using any strong solution as they can cause etching and discoloration.
+Anything that isn’t pH-neutral can damage granite, including common household cleaners.
+Unless you’ve tested a sample of your worktop, avoid strong solutions, which cause etching and discoloration.

 Heat